krammersf/42-netpratice/README.md

 ## How to use?

-1. Download the project files from the attached file on the project's page. in this case the file is in the subject dir.
+1. Download the project files from the attached file on the project's page.
+   In this case the file is in the subject dir.
 3. Extract the files to a preferred folder on your local machine.
 4. Open the folder and run the `index.html` file in a web browser.
 In training mode, you need to insert your username in the `Username` field and click `Start`.
 > If the index.html don't work correctly in Firefox, It's recommend to use another browser, like the Google Chrome browser or Brave browser.